South Africa's Zuma bemoans state of ruling ANC

 SPARSE APPLAUSE

+The ANC candidates had agreed "to abide by the outcome of the conference.
+I want each of them to bear that in mind," he said.

+"I am convinced that the ANC will sail through the current rough and stormy seas."

-Zuma's speech was greeted with sparse applause after rival delegates danced and sang songs in support of their chosen candidate to succeed him.
+Zuma's speech was greeted with sparse applause and a partial standing ovation after raucous party delegates had danced and sang songs in support of their chosen candidate to succeed him.

-Tefu Velaphi, a 38-year-old delegate and building manager, told AFP: "Zuma's legacy is disastrous.
+Tefu Velaphi, a 38-year-old delegate, told AFP: "Zuma's legacy is disastrous.
 He only cares about himself and his friends.
 We want them to be arrested.

 "That lady will protect Zuma," he said, referring to Dlamini-Zuma.